-11.7.11 For aircraft operating within NAT HLA airspace:
+11.7.11 For aircraft operating within the NAT HLA:

 - a) the observing ATC unit will inform the pilot of the aircraft concerned of the observed error - b) and also that an error report will be processed; any comment made by the pilot at the time of notification should be recorded; - c) the Operators (including military) and any other relevant ATC units will be notified of the observed deviation, either directly by the observing ATC unit or by an agency designated by the State concerned, using the speediest means available (facsimile, AFTN, etc.) and with the least possible delay.
 This will be followed as soon as possible by a written confirmation.
-All notifications will be copied to the CMA; and - d) where an observed deviation is equal to or greater than 25NM the appropriate State of Registry or the State of the Operator will be sent a copy of the written confirmation along with a covering letter by the CMA seeking the State's assistance in ensuring the full co-operation of the operator in the investigation. - 11.7.12 For aircraft operating outside NAT HLA airspace: - a) the observing ATC unit should, if at all possible, inform the pilot of the aircraft concerned of the observed error and also that an error report may be processed; any comment made by the pilot at the time of notification should be recorded; - b) where the observed deviation from track is 50 NM or more, the procedure detailed in the previous paragraph (covering aircraft operating within NAT HLA airspace) will be followed; and - c) where the observed deviation from track is 25 NM or more but less than 50 NM, the observing ATC unit, or other agency designated by the State, will notify the CMA of the deviation with the least possible delay using facsimile, AFTN, etc. This will be followed by a written confirmation.
+All notifications will be copied to the CMA; and - d) where an observed deviation is equal to or greater than 25NM the appropriate State of Registry or the State of the Operator will be sent a copy of the written confirmation along with a covering letter by the CMA seeking the State's assistance in ensuring the full cooperation of the operator in the investigation.

+11.7.12 For aircraft operating outside the NAT HLA:

+- a) the observing ATC unit should, if at all possible, inform the pilot of the aircraft concerned of the observed error and also that an error report may be processed; any comment made by the pilot at the time of notification should be recorded; - b) where the observed deviation from track is 50 NM or more, the procedure detailed in the previous paragraph (covering aircraft operating within the NAT HLA) will be followed; and - c) where the observed deviation from track is 25 NM or more but less than 50 NM, the observing ATC unit, or other agency designated by the State, will notify the CMA of the deviation with the least possible delay using facsimile, AFTN, etc. This will be followed by a written confirmation.
 The CMA will then advise the State of operator or State of Registry.

-11.7.14 Subsequent follow-up action on observed deviations of 25 NM or more, notified in accordance with the above provisions, should initially be conducted between the Operator and a designated agency of the State having responsibility for the ATC unit which observed the deviation, on the understanding that:

-- a) the errors outlined in paragraph 11.7.12 c) above (i.e. deviations 25 NM or more but less than 50 NM occurring outside NAT HLA airspace) will not normally require further action; - b) the State of Registry or the State of the Operator concerned may be requested to conduct a further investigation if deemed necessary; - c) all correspondence should be copied to the CMA; and - d) the EUR/NAT Office of ICAO will assist in those cases where no response is obtained from either the Operator concerned or the State of Registry.
+- 11.7.13 Further Follow-up Action by the Operator and/or State of Registry. - 11.7.14 Subsequent follow-up action on observed deviations of 25 NM or more, notified in accordance with the above provisions, should initially be conducted between the Operator and a designated agency of the State having responsibility for the ATC unit which observed the deviation, on the understanding that: - a) the errors outlined in paragraph 11.7.12 c) above (i.e. deviations 25 NM or more but less than 50 NM occurring outside the NAT HLA) will not normally require further action; - b) the State of Registry or the State of the Operator concerned may be requested to conduct a further investigation if deemed necessary; - c) all correspondence should be copied to the CMA; and - d) the EUR/NAT Office of ICAO will assist in those cases where no response is obtained from either the Operator concerned or the State of Registry.